-20. Events after the balance sheet date
+21. Events after the balance sheet date

-To the best of management's knowledge, no events have occurred between 31 March 2019 and the date of issuance of these condensed consolidated interim financial statements that could have a material impact on the consolidated financial statements.
+No events have occurred between 30 June 2019 and the date of authorisation of the issue of these condensed consolidated interim financial statements by the Board of Directors of the Company on 22 August 2019 that could have a material impact on the consolidated financial statements.